Neo-Aristotelianism (literature)

-Unlike rhetorical criticism, which concentrates on the study of speeches and the immediate effect of rhetoric on an audience, Neo-Aristotelianism "led to the study of a single speaker because the sheer number of topics to cover relating to the rhetor and the speech made dealing with more than a single speaker virtually impossible.
+Unlike rhetorical criticism, which concentrates on the study of speeches and the immediate effect of rhetoric on an audience, neo-Aristotelianism "led to the study of a single speaker because the sheer number of topics to cover relating to the rhetor and the speech made dealing with more than a single speaker virtually impossible.
 Thus, various speeches by different rhetors related by form of topic were not included in the scope of rhetorical criticism."

 "The Literary Criticism of Oratory"

-Wichelns' work was one of the first that introduced Neo-Aristotelianism.
+Herbert Wichelns' work was one of the first that introduced neo-Aristotelianism.
 It narrowed down speech to 12 key topics to be studied, similar to many of the topics discussed by Aristotle in the Rhetoric.
 His topics for speech critique include: